candre23/Transformers_GUI/README.md

 Don't you hate it when a brand new model drops, but all the actually-good backends take a while to add support?
 Well now you don't have to wait for the LCPP people to get off their butts and add new arches.
-This janky vibeslop will load anything that is supported by transformers and allow you to pester it with a friendly pointy-clicky graphical interface instead of manually fiddling with python scripts like some king of cave person.
+This janky vibeslop will load anything that is supported by transformers and allow you to pester it with a friendly pointy-clicky graphical interface instead of manually fiddling with python scripts like some kind of cave person.
 Usage should be fairly self-explanatory.

 ![gui1](https://github.com/user-attachments/assets/734b83f4-a3ca-4f24-b56d-cc4616f243a8)